 The Northeast Salmon Team (NEST) operates within the Northeast Region of NOAA's National Marine Fisheries Service (NOAA Fisheries Service) to promote the recovery and future sustainability of Atlantic salmon.
-NEST is composed of fisheries managers and scientists based out of the Woods Hole, Massachusetts Northeast Fisheries Science Center (NEFSC), the Gloucester, Massachusetts Greater Atlantic Regional Fisheries Office (GARFO), the Narragansett, Rhode Island Laboratory and the Orono, Maine Field Station.
+NEST is composed of fisheries managers and scientists based out of the Woods Hole, Massachusetts Northeast Fisheries Science Center (NEFSC), the Gloucester, Massachusetts Greater Atlantic Regional Fisheries Office (GARFO), and the Orono, Maine Field Station.
 Science is led by the NEFSC’s Atlantic Salmon Ecosystems Research Team (ASERT) and protected species management is led by GARFO’s Atlantic Salmon Recovery Program.
 In addition, a national perspective to recovery is provided by NOAA Protected Resources.

 To recover and maintain naturally reproducing Atlantic salmon populations and their ecosystems to provide a surplus for fisheries consistent with existing laws.